bcsanches/DCCLite/readme.md

 ### JMRI

-This tool can be integrated with JMRI for easily controlling your devices.
+This tool can be integrated with [JMRI][12] for easily controlling your devices.
 The Broker server emulates a DCC++ connection and JMRI will think that it is simple talking with a DCC++ device.
 But diferent of a regular DCC++ device, DccLite can be composed of several Arduino boards spread all over your model railroad talking with your PC throught an Ethernet network.

 ### DCC++

 Why not use DCC++?

-Until the current date (December 2019) DCC++ does not have an easy or standard way to serve multiples Arduinos for a large model railroad.
+Until the current date (December 2019) [DCC++][14] does not have an easy or standard way to serve multiples Arduinos for a large model railroad.
 Right now, only for controlling my model railroad staging yard I need four Arduinos for turnouts.

 So, DCC++ does not allow me:
 - Have multiple Arduinos working together on the same layout / network